jenshadlich/kame/README.md

 Kame Search Engine
 ==================

 A.k.a.
 Yet Another Search Engine.
 For my personal educational purposes.
+At the moment far from being working or useful.

 Structure:
 * crawler